 From Merchant City, we slowly made our way down to the River Clyde and spent the next couple of hours walking along its banks.
 The architecture changed continuously, displaying a mixture of old and new that reminded us of Newcastle.
 Dozens of bridges, in differing styles, crisscrossed the waterway, ranging from traditional to contemporary.
 The sun actually decided to appear for a while, allowing colour to penetrate a few of our photos, as opposed to the various shades of grey we had become accustomed to lately.

-Back in the middle of the city we visited the Lighthouse, a building designed by the Scotsman Makintosh, a famous architect and designer during the Art Nouveau period.
-We couldn't see a lot of the building but the small exhibit dedicated to Makintosh was interesting.
-The highlight was the views over the city from the roof.
-We also quickly ducked into the Makintosh-designed tea rooms, which looked beautiful, but well beyond our budget.
+Back in the city centre we visited the Lighthouse, a building designed by the famous Scottish architect Charles Rennie Mackintosh.
+His works, found all over the city, are considered a type of Art Nouveau, although many simply refer to it as the Glasgow Style.
+We couldn't see a lot of the Lighthouse building itself, but the small exhibit dedicated to Mackintosh was interesting.
+The highlight was the lookout over the city from the rooftop, providing fleeting moments of clear views in-between rain showers.
+Nearby was the Mackintosh-designed Tea Rooms, stunningly beautiful but well beyond our budget.

 Pushing through the Christmas shoppers on the bustling pedestrian streets, we headed over to the Kelvingrove Art Gallery and Museum.
 Housed in a striking mansion, it contained not only paintings (which was all we were expecting), but also history, science and cultural sections.
 We spent hours here, trying to absorb everything and read the detailed information signs.
 I think we were the last to leave, as security had to let us out when we had finished.
 It was fantastic – I wish we could have stayed longer.